abhatia08/geog803-fall2023/README.md

 This repository contains data and scripts used for an analysis as part of [GEOG 803- Human-Environment Research Seminar](https://catalog.unc.edu/courses/geog/), at the University of North Carolina at Chapel Hill

-### Objectives

-The state of California in the western United States has experienced increasingly severe drought conditions, and more frequent, severe (acute) wildfires.
-For the purposes of this analysis, we aim to examine the potential for remote sensing data to improve predictive models for Asthma-related Emergency Department admission rates at the county-level in California.

 ---
 ## Project structure